MetaMask/snaps/docs/internals/platform/execution-service.md

    stream]s, depending on the environment.
 4. The execution service calls the [Execution Environment] to execute the snap code in the [Execution Environment].
+5. The snap is now running and ready to service requests.

 ```mermaid
 sequenceDiagram